AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 You can now follow the tutorial on [defining a schema relationship in the UI](./relationship-ui.md) to add a new relationship field to the "Loyalty Members" schema.

 The "Loyalty Members" schema is also available to be viewed and managed using the [!DNL Schema Registry] API.
-To begin working with the API, start by reading the [Schema Registry API developer guide](../api/getting-started.md).
+To begin working with the API, start by reading the [[!DNL Schema Registry API] developer guide](../api/getting-started.md).

 ### Video resources